 We can create, lift up, and vitalize solutions as we tear down walls, cages, and policing—with your support.
-Help us build toward liberation this year and in 2017.
+Help us build toward liberation in 2017.
 Could you make a generous gift today?

 Thank you for your continued investment in Critical Resistance.
 Download a version of this update here.